“I’m just trying to find a simple melody,

 My main concerns right now are a book-length project on Euroskeptic parties, a cluster of papers on transboundary and interagency cooperation in North American environmental problems, and a project on how US national parks interpret Western expansion.
 Past major projects have looked at the role of hegemony in the international political economy, the domestic political economy of trade cooperation, and transdisciplinary research in the social sciences; I’ve also written on some miscellaneous topics.

 The Euroskepticism book looks at the interaction between national-level political coalitions and European-level politics, using anti-EU parties as an analytical lever.
 It has three polished chapters and a published book chapter (“Political Economy of European Integration”).

 Another backburner project examines transboundary cooperation on wildlife management around the national parks.
 It has several published papers, all of which draw from an unpublished formal model.
 I’m still ironing out some wrinkles in the model, but the non-formal presentation in the papers (see below) reflects robust results from the model.
 I am focusing on a group of study areas, in roughly descending order of completeness: the Greater Yellowstone Area, the Olympic Peninsula, Glacier-Waterton (Crown of the Continent), Alaskan caribou, and the Black Hills.

 The project on national park interpretation looks at how local political environments, material features of sites, disciplinary interests, and agency interests bias the stories the parks tell.
 Email me if you’re interested in seeing some manuscripts.
 Political scientists can best make sense of the project by thinking in terms of the political economy of culture.
 It also engages with some folks in history, anthropology, and landscape architecture.
 The National Park Service is a government agency that disseminates cultural products to 300 million visitors a year, but its production is almost completely unstudied.
 Until now.

 I make an effort to disseminate my national park work to non-academic audiences of various kinds.
-That’s led to publishing some travel articles and some photography, though the connections to research are rather tenuous there.
+That’s led to publishing some travel articles and some photography.
 Check out my Flickr page if you’re interested in the photos.